 On the other hand, working as an interpreter means acting as the “bridge” between two different languages.
 Assuming two ambassadors or two managers comes together with the intent to sign some bilateral agreement; since they don’t know each other language, they cannot sign any contract.
 This is where you come in — to bridge their languages before they can reach an agreement.

 Interpreters are found mostly in public events like International conference, sports arenas, company meetings, media houses, tourist centres and organizations, and more; where people may not understand the speaker’s language.
 The career scope in language interpreter is huge and growing northward.

 3. International sales marketing

 In the increasingly globally connected world, there is no far-off place.
-Many Spanish-speaking countries, French speaking nations and Portuguese speaking regions are specifically seeking bilateral cooperation with India.
-Not only you’ll have the plenty of opportunity to travel abroad but salary is, generally quite good too.
+Many Spanish-speaking countries, French-speaking nations, and Portuguese speaking regions are specifically seeking bilateral cooperation with India.
+Not only you’ll have plenty of opportunities to travel abroad but the salary is, generally quite good too.
 The ability to speak a foreign language could open the doors to the career in Export and Import sectors as an International sales marketing.

 4. College lecturer / faculty

 The demand for multilingual lecturers is increasing every day, due to the surge in the number of people taking language classes each year.
 As the world becomes more united through globalization spurred on by the introduction of the internet, almost every college now have faculties for different language studies.